It’s the service of people that is at the heart of what Brownlee LLP is all about.

 A teacher throughout his career, he has been principal to an articling student within the firm each year for the majority of his career, and plans to continue training young lawyers in the next phase of his career as well.
 While maintaining his practice at the firm, he will begin teaching administrative law at the University of Alberta Faculty of Law, starting in the fall of 2017.

-Barry and his wife Judy have three grown children: Danielle is a counsellor for children and young adults, Alexandra is a project coordinator at a construction company, and Dylan is a research laboratory technologist in entomology in the University of Alberta’s Department of Biological Sciences.
-They have always been and continue to be Barry’s greatest source of inspiration, support and love.
+Barry and his wife Judy have three grown children: Danielle is a counselor for children and young adults, Alexandra is a project coordinator at a construction company, and Dylan is a research laboratory technologist in entomology in the University of Alberta’s Department of Biological Sciences.
+They have always been and continue to be, Barry’s greatest source of inspiration, support and love.